Price looms as major hurdle in hepatitis C eradication

 The center also called for drug manufacturers to disclose their value-based pricing agreements, but Ward said the request has no force of law.

-"Pharmaceutical companies should be making public their negotiated prices with health plans so the marketplace can take effect and competition can thrive, with better pricing and affordability," he said.
+The letter said, "pharmaceutical companies should be making public their negotiated prices with health plans so the marketplace can take effect and competition can thrive, with better pricing and affordability," Ward explained.

 "At a population level, the effect of HCV medications will be determined by affordability and equitable access to HCV testing, care, and treatment," Ward and Mermin write.
 "Only through these improvements can our focus be directed to what matters most: reducing the morbidity and mortality associated with HCV infection, stopping HCV transmission, and ultimately eliminating HCV as a public health threat in the United States and worldwide."

-Note: (This version of the Nov.
-18 story has been refiled to clarify quote as describing contents of a letter sent by CMS to states, not the opinion of Dr. Ward, in paragraph 15)